akvus/akv-vim-config/CHEAT_SHEET.md

 <o> - expand/collapse
 <K> - first child
 <J> - go to last child
-:NERDTredFind - reveals file at the tree
+<C-f> - :NERDTredFind - reveals file at the tree
 <m> then <a> - create file/folder
 <m> then <m> - to rename/move
 ```